anton-trunov/scilla-posts/scilla-vs-mode-case-study.md

 The recent release by Facebook introduced the [Move][move-overview] programming language for writing smart contracts for the Libra blockchain.
-Naturally, all the language geeks from the [Scilla][scilla-lang] language team rushed to try out this new and shiny piece of techonology.
+Naturally, all the language geeks from the [Scilla][scilla-lang] language team rushed to try out this new and shiny piece of technology.
 Here I present to you our findings in the form of a Scilla vs Move case study.
 In case you are not very familiar with Scilla I'd suggest to leaf through [Scilla Docs][scilla-manual].